PaperPrototype/voxels-unity-course/02 - Voxel Mesh/english.md

             vertexOffset += 4;
 ```

 We use the `vertexOffset` as an offset to know where in the vertices array to place the vertices for the current quad.
-We then increase the `vertexOffset` after adding the vertices, so that the next loop will add vertices at the correct offset.
+We then increase the `vertexOffset` after adding the vertices, so that the next loop will add vertices at the correct offset for the next quad.

 When we are offsetting into the `Tables.QuadVertices` with the `side` variable (the first offset slot has the `side` variable in it), we are accessing the quads vertex index for that specific side: